mortazavilab/TALON/README.md

                         Which annotation version to use.
 Will determine which annotation transcripts are considered known or novel relative to.
 Note: must be in the TALON database.
+  -b BUILD, --build=BUILD
+                        Genome build to use.
+Note: must be in the TALON database.
   --filter              If this option is set, the transcripts in the
                         database will be filtered prior to GTF creation (for more information, see